jessicamcg/tech-blog/README.md

 When the user clicks on the option to add a new blog post, they are prompted to fill a form with the contents of their blog post.
 When they submit the blog form, their blog is displayed on the homepage and on their dashboard.

+The user is only able to edit or delete blogs and comments that they have made.
+Blogs and comments belonging to other users are read-only with the option to add a comment.

 ## Installation
 ```bash